zoom/videosdk-ui-toolkit-web/README.md

 <div id='UIToolkit'></div>
 ```

-Then, create your UIToolkit instance, pass in the UIToolkitConfig object, and render the UIToolkit:
+Then, create your UIToolkit instance, and render it to your DOM:

 ```js
 let UIKit = document.createElement('app-uitoolkit');